mayavchung/solar-change/code/feedbacks/README.md

 These scripts are based on code by Chenggong Wang.
 Further details and original code are available [here](https://github.com/ChenggongWang/Radiative_Response_with_Radiative_Kernel).

+./total_feedback/ contains the total feedbacks plotted in Figure 2.

-As the raw model data is too large, the estimated feedbacks using the radiative kernel (outputs of 1_R3k_GFDL_Solar_50yrCTRLref.ipynb) are available on Zenodo.
+The estimated feedbacks in the -6% Solar experiments using the radiative kernel (outputs of 1_R3k_GFDL_Solar_50yrCTRLref.ipynb) are available on Zenodo.